pygfx/wgpu-py/README.md

 The OpenGL API is old and showing it's cracks.
-New API's like Vulkan, Metal and DX12 provide a modern way to control the GPU, but these API's are too low-level.
+New API's like Vulkan, Metal and DX12 provide a modern way to control the GPU, but these API's are too low-level for general use.
 The WebGPU API follows the same concepts, but with a simpler (higher level) spelling.
 The Python `wgpu` library brings the WebGPU API to Python.
 Based on [wgpu-native](https://github.com/gfx-rs/wgpu).